2013 Governor's Award for Safety Excellence (GASE) Winners

 MI Windows and Doors, LLC

 MI Windows and Doors is a window and patio door manufacturing company with five different locations, three of which are located in Pennsylvania.
 The Gratz facility is a 250,000 square foot building with 440 employees who are involved with assembling different types/styles of windows as well as patio doors working on two shifts daily.
-MI has been part of the OSHA SHARPS program for approximately five years, and due to their efforts and number of employees they now have, they are currently moving toward obtaining VPP status from OSHA.
-MI has instituted a stretching program for all employees, wherein all employees are given instruction in appropriate stretching exercises prior to starting work or when completing certain tasks.
-They require all contractors to be trained using MI's Safety & Health Program, and "Safety Alerts" are sent out corporate-wide any time a serious safety incident or near-miss occurs, so other facilities can be proactive in preventing these issues.
+MIWD has been part of the OSHA SHARPS program for approximately five years, and due to their efforts and number of employees they now have, they are currently moving toward obtaining VPP status from OSHA.
+MIWD has instituted a stretching program for all employees, wherein all employees are given instruction in appropriate stretching exercises prior to starting work or when completing certain tasks.
+They require all contractors to be trained using MIWD's Safety & Health Program, and "Safety Alerts" are sent out corporate-wide any time a serious safety incident or near-miss occurs, so other facilities can be proactive in preventing these issues.